 How to Prevent Mange in Cats

-Most healthy house cats are able to resist an infestation of mites since they are not immunocompromised, but just like flea control, a clean environment is still important in helping to prevent your cat from getting mange.
+Most healthy house cats can resist an infestation of mites since they are not immunocompromised, but just like flea control, a clean environment is still important in helping to prevent your cat from getting mange.
 Some basic things you can do to help prevent mange in your cat include washing its bedding in hot water with detergent and vacuuming the house regularly.
 These seemingly obvious things will help keep your cat’s environment clean.

-If you are exposed to cats that are not your own, either through rescue work, working in a facility that has cats, or through petting outdoor cats, you’ll also want to make sure you wash your hands before handling your own cat.
+If you are exposed to cats that are not your own, either through rescue work, working in a facility that has cats, or through petting outdoor cats, you’ll also want to make sure you wash your hands before handling your cat.

-Even though mange is a nasty parasite that cats may be vulnerable to, the good news is that the typical housecat, who is healthy, living in a clean indoor home and fed a quality diet, should never experience this disease.
+Even though mange is a nasty parasite that cats may be vulnerable to, the good news is that the typical house cat, who is healthy, living in a clean indoor home and fed a quality diet, should never experience this disease.